 - (Optional) Custom Headers, enter up to five comma separated key-value pairs.

-- Payload.
-Enter a JSON object in the format required.
-For details on variables that can be used as parameters within your JSON object, see Webhook Payload Variables .
+- Alert Payload.
+Under Alert Payload, which allows you to customize the alert notification, enter a JSON object accepted by your Lambda function.
+For details on variables that can be used as parameters within your JSON object, see Webhook Payload Variables.

-Click Test Connection.
-If the connection is made, you will see a 200 OK response message.
+- Click Test Alert or Test Recovery.
+If the connection is made to your Lambda function successfully, you will see a 200 OK response message.